robdsoule/DSA_with_JS/Coursera_Stanford_Algo_Pt_1/class_notes.md

 *  Use and implementation of data structures
   - Heaps, balanced binary search trees, hashing, and some variants (e.g., bloom filters)

+### Why Study Algorithms
+- key role in modern technological innovation
+- novel 'lens' on processes outside of computer scient and technology
+- challenging
+- important for all branches of computer science

+### Guiding Principles
+1. Worst-Case Running
+2. Not focusing on Constant factors / lower level terms
+3. Focus on rate of growth for large problem sizes

+#### What is a fast algorithm?
+fast algorithm ~ worst-case running, time grows slowly with input size

+holy grail: linear running time
 ___
 ### Integer Multiplications
 Input: two n-digit numbers x and y.